technicat/schematic/README.md

 - files.scm - counts files
 - indent.scm - indents lisp files
-- json.scm - checks valid json in each file
+- jsonvalid.scm - checks valid json in each file
 - links.scm - search/check links
 - lines.scm - counts lines in each file
 - search.scm - search for text (regexp)
 - size.scm - total of the file sizes
 - urlfix.scm - repairs links
+- libs - some reusable functions

 Use the -h option to print help for each command.